kocheck/do-great-work/README.md

 Messy Code, Fun UI.

+Tired of making life harder for myself with react, or some other javascript framework.
+Here is just a plain HTML, CSS, JS site.
+Well, rather the evolution of that site.
+I see this site as my hobby project to keep myself sane this year (2020).
+Here for the fun of messy code and delightful UI.

 # Tech Stack Notes

 I need a place to keep all of my notes because I forget everything.